vechicin/Leaderboard/README.md

 # Leaderboard
 ![](https://img.shields.io/badge/Microverse-blueviolet)

-> This is a project created during my Microverse career where I needed to build a website that creates a Leaderboard for scores added by the user
+> This is a project created during my Microverse career where I built a website that creates a Leaderboard for game scores added by the user

 ![screenshot](./screenshot.png)